ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

 This is the mandatory process that the proposed packages have to pass.
 The following requirements must be met:

--  Sosreport needs to be tested by a reasonnable amount of Canonical Support team members with positive and detailed feedbacks.
+-  Sosreport needs to be tested by a reasonable amount of Canonical Support team members with positive and detailed feedbacks.
--  Sosreport needs to be tested on physical hardware, container and Virtual Machine.
+-  Sosreport needs to be tested on physical hardware, container and virtual machine.
--  Sosreport needs to be tested under various UA customer similar environment and context: Cloud, Landscape, MAAS, JuJu, ....
+-  Sosreport needs to be tested under various UA customer similar environment and context: Cloud, Landscape, MAAS, juju, ....
 -  Sosreport needs to be tested on as much architecture as available to the testers.
 -  Sosreport needs to be test for commonly used parameters : -a,